Users outraged after discovering a "basic" flaw in the expensive iPhone 13

-A Reddit user discovered an issue with the iPhone 13 and shared it on the platform.
+A Reddit user discovered an iPhone 13 issue and shared it on the platform.
 The new model will have a drawback in relation to the previous mobile phones which worsen the usage experience.

-According to what the anonymous person wrote on the platform, the new model represents a significant flaw in calls: it does not allow to configure the front microphone to isolate itself from the noise of the environment and clearly hear the voice of the person speaking .
+According to what the anonymous person wrote on the platform, the new model has a significant drawback in calls: it does not allow to configure the front microphone to isolate itself from ambient noise and clearly hear the sound of the speaker.

 “How can Apple remove this essential feature from the $2000 phone in 2021?”
 The user wrote, angry about the defective device.
 In the same vein, he continued to express his outrage at the company’s decision and commented on the difficulties encountered by the interlocutor on the call to hear about this situation.

 In addition, he stressed that it is not a minor problem of the cell phone despite its multiple functions, revealing that he initially thought his iPhone was the only one that had a factory error.
-After taking him to an official store to have it fixed, he found out that there is no problem with his device, and that, in fact, the model does not have an enable option to improve the sound quality.
+After taking him to an official store to have it fixed, he found out that there was no problem with his device, and that the model in fact did not have an enable option to improve the sound quality.

 In the case of the iPhone 12 and other previous models, to activate it, you had to go to the accessibility settings and select “Noise Cancellation”.
 When searching for this tool on the new device, it was found that it is no longer part of the list.